beezy-dev/kleidi/README.md

   **Note: it is intended to be used for PoC only, not for production use.**

 ## Why 1.29 or later?
 Stability!
 Any prior release marked KMSv2 as non-stable.
 Here is the extract from the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/#before-you-begin):
 *The version of Kubernetes that you need depends on which KMS API version you have selected.
 Kubernetes recommends using KMS v2.*
 * *If you selected KMS API v2, you should use Kubernetes v1.29 (if you are running a different version of Kubernetes that also supports the v2 KMS API, switch to the documentation for that version of Kubernetes).*
 * *If you selected KMS API v1 to support clusters before version v1.27 or if you have a legacy KMS plugin that only supports KMS v1, any supported Kubernetes version will work.
 This API is deprecated as of Kubernetes v1.28.
 Kubernetes does not recommend the use of this API.*

 ## Future feature

-* production-grade SoftHSM implementation
+* production-grade SoftHSM implementation.
-* (v)TPM integration
+* (v)TPM integration.
 * HashiCorp Vault Community Edition/openbao integration.